ocore-framework/OCore/README.md

 - Start serving OpenApi documentation for services and data entities at `http://localhost:9000/api-docs/` and `http://localhost:9000/swagger`
 - Setup authorization system with user tokens and api-keys (optional use)
 - Register all services with the Microsoft DI system as `Singleton`s so they can be used with constructor injection
+- Adds a correlation ID tracker to the HTTP interface

 ## Service